Silver25/linux-delight/README.md

 #### Next Linux distros can be started from USB as a Live session, but refuse to install on laptop, or failed to start as installed.

+!
+You should be aware that <a href="https://linuxvox.com/blog/secure-boot-linux/">Secure Boot</a> is considered a security feature and was implemented to make it harder for things like ransomware [ Malware ] to take hold of your pc.

 BlendOS

 Nobara-42-Official